 A shorter alphabet, with 25, or even 22, signs, seems to have been used by 13th-century traders.

-The most important with the Ugaritic alphabet is that it was developed from cuneiform writing and was one of the most significant achievements in human culture because it enabled scribes to write on the basis of only a few of memorized letters, which were combined into words without large and complex vocabulary of hieroglyphs or cuneiform patterns.
+The most important with the Ugaritic alphabet is that it was developed from cuneiform writing and was one of the most significant achievements in human culture because it enabled scribes to write on the basis of only a few of memorized letters, which were combined into words without the large and complex vocabulary of hieroglyphs or cuneiform patterns.

 Scribes used four languages: Ugaritic, Akkadian, Sumerian, and Hurrian, and seven different scripts were used in Ugarit in this period: Egyptian and Hittite hieroglyphic and Cypro-Minoan, Sumerian, Akkadian, Hurrian, and Ugaritic cuneiform.
 These show clearly the multicultural character of the city.